 Types of cannabis

-There are a variety of different forms of cannabis:
+There are several forms of cannabis, including:

 Effects of cannabis use